j-dong-cs/Handwritten_Digits_Recognition/README.md

 - Import MNIST digits data.

+- Build Image Preprocess Pipeline
+  - Convert to GrayScale

+  - Apply Gaussian Blur

+  - Apply threshold and invert colors

+  - Use Canny Edge Detection to find edges

+  - Dilate Edges found

+  - Find Contours and bouding box for each digit

 - Build and Train a Deep Neural Network Model to predict digits based on image pixels.
     ```python
     # calculate accuracy on the prediction